DtPeach3707/DtPeach3707/README.md

  - Multiple ML networks involving my two cats (GANs, CNNs, detectors)
  - Card GANs
  - Using blob detection to track the position of a magnetic pendulum
- - A Raspberry Pi ML projects that uses sockets to get a computer to train a CNN to detect the angle of a servo and send it to the RPi to mimic it.
+ - A Raspberry Pi ML project that uses sockets to get a computer to train a CNN to detect the angle of a servo and send it to the RPi to mimic it.

 I wish to do more projects which involve using ML to gain insight into physical phenomena, like the magnetic pendulum project I did.